jeffskinnerbox/jeffskinnerbox.github.io/content/ideas/getting-started-with-the-esp8266.md

 (**Note:** In [some places][06], you see this device referred to as the Wi07c.)
 Initially, [not much is know about this chip][02] but it does appear to have [TI CC3000][03] [like-functionality][05].
+It was meant to be used as a WiFi bridge for other microcontrollers until someone noticed it had way more processing power and memory than those other microcontrollers.
+Around November 2014, the SDK went public and a hacker (Ivan Grokhotkov) released a project to support the ESP8266 from within the Arduino IDE.
+And as they say "the rest is history".

 The ESP8266 has builtin TCP/IP using [LwIP][11],
 supports the [802.11b/g/n standard][10],